CENHM/THOI/README.md

 ## 1.2.
 MANO model and code

-We use [MANO](https://mano.is.tue.mpg.de/) model and MANO inplimentation in [smplx](https://github.com/vchoutas/smplx) package, along with some part of Taheri's [code](https://github.com/otaheri/MANO).
-Note that you should follow the licenses of each repository you download.
+We use [MANO](https://mano.is.tue.mpg.de/) model and MANO implimentation in [smplx](https://github.com/vchoutas/smplx) package.
+Note that you should follow the licenses of the dataset you download.

 - Download models (Models & Code) from the [MANO](https://mano.is.tue.mpg.de/) website.
 - Unzip and copy the MANO models folder `.../mano_v*/models` into `.../Text2HOI/models/components/mano`